MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/start-stop-pause-resume-restart-sql-server-services.md

 ### <a id="configmande"></a> Start, stop, pause, resume, or restart an instance of the SQL Server Database Engine

-1. Start SQL Server Configuration Manager, using the instructions above.
+1. Start SQL Server Configuration Manager, using the instructions in the previous section.

 1. If the **User Account Control** dialog box appears, select **Yes**.